vgandari/tok/README.md

   Put whatever you think is appropriate before introducing the main text.
 main: |
-  Here is wehre we write the main text.
+  Here is where we write the main text.
   If the file name has a prefix `def`, `thm`, etc., then the text here will appear as a definition, theorem, etc. in the final LaTeX document.